concord-consortium/connected-bio-populations/readme.md

 ## License

-Populations-Models is Copyright 2014 (c) by the Concord Consortium and is distributed under any of the following licenses:
+Connected-Bio-Populations is Copyright 2014 (c) by the Concord Consortium and is distributed under any of the following licenses:

 - [Simplified BSD](http://www.opensource.org/licenses/BSD-2-Clause),